 Hassan Al Rawas is a Lebanese theatre director and educator based in London.
 Born and raised in Kuwait City, he brings a perspective shaped by a life lived across continents — one that grounds his belief that theatre can hold what the world would rather look away from, and his deep curiosity about the complexity of human experience.

 Hassan holds an MFA in Directing and an MA in Performance from Northwestern University, where he also earned a certificate in Middle East/North African Studies.
-His work spans bold reinterpretations of classics, musicals, and the development of urgent new plays.
+His scholarly writing includes the essay "What Ensnared Us: Dramaturgy, Decolonization, and the Double Bind of Lebanese Theatre," forthcoming with Bloomsbury Academic.
+His work spans bold interpretations of classics, musicals, and the development of urgent new plays.

-In London, Hassan is currently directing for Land Writes at Theatre503, an Arts Council England-supported new writing initiative exploring themes of land and identity.
+In London, he is currently Assistant Director with BÉZNĂ Theatre on The First Year, opening at the New Diorama Theatre in autumn 2026, and he teaches directing and performance practice at the New Actors Centre at the Marylebone Theatre.
+He recently directed The Moderator for Land Writes at Theatre503, an Arts Council England-supported new writing initiative exploring themes of land and identity.

 Directing credits include Little Women: The Broadway Musical (Quintessence Theatre, Philadelphia), Ibsen's Rosmersholm, Stephen Karam's adaptation of The Cherry Orchard, The Orange Garden by Joanna Garner, Les Misérables, and Sylvia by A.R.
 Gurney.

 In Kuwait, Hassan co-founded The IMPROVengers, the country's first English-language improv comedy troupe.
-Since 2021, he has been collaborating with playwright Jacob A. Greenberg on The United States vs. Khalid Sheikh Mohammed, a new play exploring democracy, justice, and the war on terror — with two staged readings completed to date.
+Since 2020, he has been collaborating with playwright Jacob A. Greenberg on The United States vs. Khalid Sheikh Mohammed, a new play exploring democracy, justice, and the war on terror — with two staged readings in the United States completed to date.

 Hassan is available for directing, teaching and leadership opportunities.